frescobaldi/frescobaldi/INSTALL.md

 https://flathub.org/apps/org.frescobaldi.Frescobaldi

-**In this case, be sure to grant the Frescobaldi application access on your home directory in the Flatseal application, or you will not be able to use LilyPond files other than in specific directories (like `~/Documents`) due to the sandboxing that Flatpak imposes.**

-Also, if you previously installed Frescobaldi via your distribution, remember to remove it before installing it through Flatpak.
+If you previously installed Frescobaldi via your distribution, remember to remove it before installing it through Flatpak.
 Otherwise, they will coexist on your computer; while this is not a problem per se, you could get the old Frescobaldi version when you launch Frescobaldi graphically.